Untangling adverse effects of trauma

-Half of all adults will experience abuse or trauma, and twenty percent of them will develop post-traumatic stress disorder (PTSD).
+Half of all adults will experience abuse or trauma.
 When dealing with issues of abuse and/or trauma, appropriate education, support and therapy can help bring resolution and restore healthy functioning.

 Anger is a normal and healthy emotion.
-When it is expressed appropriately individuals are letting go of the stress and frustration that they are experiencing.
-However, when anger is expressed inappropriately, it can be a destructive force – both for the person experiencing it and those subjected to it.
-It is not uncommon for people to deny they have feelings of anger or to simply be aware that they are angry until it escalates to a rageful explosion.
-Through the counseling process: insights for understanding and skills for effective coping and management can be learned.
+When it is expressed appropriately, individuals are letting go of the stress and frustration that they are experiencing.
+However, when anger is expressed inappropriately, it can be a destructive force – both for the person experiencing it, and those subjected to it.
+It is not uncommon for people to deny that they have feelings of anger, or to simply be aware that they are angry, until it escalates to a rageful explosion.
+Through the counseling process, insights for understanding and skills for effective coping and management can be learned.

 Codependency and Developing Healthy Boundaries